MUNAH10/phase-1-project/README.md

 ## Project Name
-Hotel Booking
+THE GRAND HOTEL

 ## Description
-This is an independent appilication that allows people to book hotel rooms while you are on vacation
+This is an independent appilication that allows people to book hotel rooms while they are on vacation

 ## Built With
 This application was built eith the following technologies: